MicrosoftDocs/cpp-docs/docs/ide/creating-a-com-interface-visual-cpp.md

 Additionally, you can implement new interfaces on your COM control.
 Just right-click the object's control class in Class View and choose [Implement Interface](../ide/implement-interface-wizard.md).

 > [!NOTE]
 > Visual Studio doesn't provide a wizard to add an interface to a project.
-You can add an interface to an ATL project or to an [Adding ATL support to your MFC project](../mfc/reference/adding-atl-support-to-your-mfc-project.md) by adding a simple object using the [ATL simple object wizard](../atl/reference/atl-simple-object-wizard.md).
+You can add an interface to an ATL project or to an [Add ATL support to your MFC project](../mfc/reference/adding-atl-support-to-your-mfc-project.md) by adding a simple object using the [ATL simple object wizard](../atl/reference/atl-simple-object-wizard.md).
 Alternately, open the project's .idl file and create the interface by typing:

 ```
 interface IMyInterface {
 };
 ```

-For more information, see [Implementing an interface](../ide/implementing-an-interface-visual-cpp.md) and [Adding objects and controls to an ATL project](../atl/reference/adding-objects-and-controls-to-an-atl-project.md).
+For more information, see [Implement an interface](../ide/implementing-an-interface-visual-cpp.md) and [Add objects and controls to an ATL project](../atl/reference/adding-objects-and-controls-to-an-atl-project.md).

 Visual C++ provides several ways to view and [edit the COM interfaces](#edit-a-com-interface) defined for your projects.
 [Class View](/visualstudio/ide/viewing-the-structure-of-code) displays icons for any interface or dispinterface defined in an .idl file in your C++ project.